 - Detecting and identifying defects in construction materials (anomaly detection)

-Read analog dials with AI
+Read analog dials with AI vision

 Image recognition applications can be used to read analog dials and displays.
 The digitization of indicators and reading of displays from machines makes it possible to use this information without having workers physically go to the device and read it.